 Maja Hoffmann Founder and President, Luma Arles

-Mikolaj Sekutowicz is Partner and Vice President of Therme Group™, a leading global technology company and integrator of wellness and entertainment concepts focused on revolutionizing the wellbeing industry.
-Responsible for the global rollout, Mikolaj co-initiated Therme Art Program, and serves as its curator.
+Mikolaj Sekutowicz is Partner and Vice President of Therme Group, a leading global technology company and integrator of wellness and entertainment concepts focused on revolutionising the wellbeing industry.
+Responsible for the global rollout, Mikolaj co-initiated Therme Art, and serves as its curator.
 Being a lawyer and management professional his whole career, Mikolaj was also founding director of TRAFO Center for Contemporary Art and publisher of art related books.

 Studio Swine Art Collective